 4.3 Metallicity and Grains

-Our most interesting results have come from Z and grains models (should I not give this away here?).
+Our most interesting results have come from Z and grains models (should I not give this away here?
+[IT’S OK TO GIVE IT AWAY HERE, BUT AVOID USING “INTERESTING”.
+WHY IS IT THE BEST?).
 We varied Z from 0.5 to 2 times solar values in 0.3 linear steps, and grains from 0.5 to 5 times solar values in 0.5 linear steps.
 Our BPT Diagram shows that we match about half of our high temperature AGN, and our metallicity plot shows our models matching just over half.
 However, our temperature diagnostic shows that we reach the middle of our high temperature group of AGN (get the actual Te), meaning these models produce far higher Te than any of our previous attempts.
-This result tells us that higher grain content provides significantly higher Te than solar values (should I go into the explanation of why here or save that for later?).
+This result tells us that higher grain content provides significantly higher Te than solar values (should I go into the explanation of why here or save that for later?
+[THIS IS A GOOD PLACE.).

--Defining an AGN temp and SED values taken from Christopher’s research?

--AGN T = 5.3, a(ox) = -1.42, a(uv) = -0.57, a(x) = -1.63

-Set ionization parameter to -1.5

-Hydrogen density ~ electron density = 2.4 10^3 cm^-3

-Using abundances GASS10 (Grevasse et al. 2010)

-Cosmic ray background (Indriolo et al. 2007)

-Metals deplete (Jenkins 1987, Cowie and Songaila 1986)

-Scale metallicity to multiples of solar values, which includes individually scaling nitrogen and helium, using a prewritten python script to scale helium

-Maintaining constant pressure

-Stopping when electron density drops to 1% of original value

--introduce BPT diagram and show data no sims with color and shape code and show we have no liners with the shape

--and then showing grids, export as pngs and go for 3x2

 [[[Turbulence shows interesting results because it gives high Te, but puts the grids in the LINER category.
 This could be a result of turbulence being present in some clouds of an AGN NLR and causing high [OIII]4363 observations and LINER characteristics, though the turbulence doesn’t permeate through the entire NLR.]]]]
 Should this go in discussion/future work?
 [BETTER TO PUT THIS IN FUTURE WORK]